asyncapi/community/MEETINGS_ORGANIZATION.md

 ## New events registration

 * To get a new issue registered in AsyncAPI Calendar, contact the community in the `#events` channel in [Slack](https://www.asyncapi.com/slack-invite),
-* To modify an issue creation workflow to support a new event, modify [this workflow](.github/workflows/create-event-issue.yml) and add a new script like [this one](.github/workflows/event_issue_templates/sig.js).
+* To modify an issue creation workflow to support a new event, add new workflow like [this one](.github/workflows/create-event-issue-community-meeting.yml) and add a new script like [this one](.github/workflows/event_issue_templates/meetings/community.js).